Developmental Training Area

 The major emphasis of our program is research training.
 Graduate students engage in research with their primary advisor beginning in their first semester in the program and take supporting coursework.
 They gain a strong background in statistics and research methodology, in addition to social and cognitive development.
 The department provides financial support to students (tuition waiver plus a monthly stipend) through research, teaching assistantships or fellowships.
 Students are supported for at least four years and, generally, throughout their graduate training if they are in the program longer than four years.
 Questions should be directed to

-- Dr. Yuyan Luo, Director, Developmental Psychology Program
+- Dr. Amanda Rose, Director, Developmental Psychology Program

 |Training Area Policies -- Developmental 2009.pdf||61.1 KB|